charlesrclark1243/FitnessTrackerApp-SWE-Spring2026/Sprint1.md

 - As a user, I want to log my water consumption, so I can ensure I am hydrated.
 - As a user, I want to track my calories consumed, so I can meet my daily goals.
 - As a user, I want to track my macros (protein, carbs, etc.), so I can ensure I am consuming a balanced diet.
+- As a fitness app user, I want to add and manage friends, so that I can connect with people I know and stay motivated through social support.
+- As a fitness app user, I want to post updates and interact with my friends’ posts, so that I can share my fitness journey and engage with others for encouragement.
+- As a fitness app user, I want to share my progress and achievements with my friends, so that I can stay accountable and motivated by social feedback.

 ## Issues to Address
 - Front End: